 There are actually many reasons.
-I will start the conversation with a few obvious choices then I will let you finish it by adding any ideas I overlooked in the comments below…
+I’ll start the conversation with a few obvious choices, then I’ll let you finish it by adding any ideas I overlooked in the comments below.

 - Procrastination: Most people wait until tomorrow to start saving and building wealth.
 The problem is, eventually there aren’t enough tomorrows left to do the job.

 - Lack of Discipline: Thomas Huxley said it best: “Perhaps the most valuable result of all education is the ability to make yourself do the the thing you have to do, when it ought to be done, whether you like it or not; it is the first lesson that ought to be learned; and however early a man’s training begins, it is probably the last lesson that he learns thoroughly.”

 - Short-Term Perspective: The essence of spending less than you earn is delayed gratification.
 You must view your goals from a 20-30 year perspective so that saving isn’t a sacrifice.
-Instead, it is remembering what you truly want (freedom and independence instead of more stuff) and acknowledging it daily with proper action.
+Instead, it’s remembering what you truly want (freedom and independence instead of more stuff), and acknowledging it daily with proper action.

 - No Perspective: Some people simply don’t connect their daily spending habits to long-term implications.
 Retirement is so far in the future it equates to Neverland.
 They live unconsciously and spend, spend, spend until there is more month than money.
 They’re just not paying attention.

 - Ignorance: They don’t know any better.

 - Can’t Invest Wisely: This is the only part of the equation that requires financial skill.
-It is not complex.
+It’s not complex.
 There are simple solutions that work.
 However, this is the one excuse that legitimately takes fortunes down when everything else is done correctly.

 Two Things To Notice